AndromaverseLabs/.github/profile/README.md

 # Andromaverse Labs
-Andromaverse Labs (or Andromeda Labs, formally) is building a radically new type of game on Web3.
+Andromaverse Labs is building a radically new type of game on Web3.